Need help? Chat now!

-According to the article, all information found by the group "will be stored in an external database where the vendors of the compromised software will be notified” then prompting the team to generate and release reports to the public so discussions about the vulnerability can begin with all concerned.
-The article states that Google is in search of “researchers for Project Zero” but no information on how to apply for these roles has yet to be released.
+According to the article, all information found by the group "will be stored in an external database where the vendors of the compromised software will be notified," then prompting the team to generate and release reports to the public so discussions about the vulnerability can begin with all concerned.
+The article states that Google searches for "_researchers for Project Zero_" but no information on how to apply for these roles has yet to be released.
 The website 9to5google.com published the following statements from Google regarding Project Zero as well: